Corporate Academia Partnership for Growth

 Prof. Dr. R. Gopal also mentioned that today corporates while selecting students look for three main qualities or skills viz.
 1. Knowledge of fundamentals 2.
 Application knowledge and 3.
 Holistic development of the student measured in terms of communication skills, presentation skills, sympathy and empathy to various issues etc.

 Prof. Dr.Gopal, Director said that the school follows the concept of live projects where students work in the organization once a week to get broader perspectives on the subjects.
 The school also has people from the industry on the board of studies to revise the syllabus on a regular basis.

 Dr. Sengupta.
 Founder Higher Education Forum (HEF) in his opening remarks also emphasized the need for this interaction and said that there is a need for joint working, He said that there is a need to create a star faculty who would work with corporate to create business models.

 The Directors and Deans of the business schools of Mumbai and Navi Mumbai elucidated various methods adopted by them to bridge the gap between the two.
 The discussion led to the formulation of strategies at the business schools to make the students employable.
 The discussion also placed insights into identifying star faculties and empowering them to visit the industries for various research projects.

-Neladri Chaudhary founder of Epoch Electrical Pvt Ltd said educational institutions should concentrate more on development of Emotional Intelligence than on Intelligence Quotient as it brings a big change in the attitude of the students to face any adversities.
+Neladri Chaudhary founder of Epoch Electrical Pvt Ltd said educational institutions should concentrate more on the development of Emotional Intelligence than on Intelligence Quotient as it brings a big change in the attitude of the students to face any adversity.